-- setting traffic light intervals to accommodate the walking speed of older pedestrians; - setting traffic lights differently to avoid conflicts between turning cars and pedestrians.
+- Setting traffic light intervals to accommodate the walking speed of older pedestrians; - Setting traffic lights differently to avoid conflicts between turning cars and pedestrians, e.g., this is the case for example in Ireland and the United Kingdom - Automated detection of pedestrians instead of using push buttons.

-4.3 Visibility: lighting and reflecting devices
+3.3 Visibility: lighting and reflecting devices

-20% of crossing accidents happened in the dark (Ewert, 2012).
+A study in Switzerland showed that 20% of crossing accidents happened in the dark (Ewert, 2012).
 While many actions are being taken to improve young people's visibility, this is not yet really the case with older people.
 The Swiss BFU recommends the use of reflective gear, especially applied to the legs, because this is where motor vehicle light beams are most concentrated and where reflective gear is most noticeable due to leg movement (Ewert, 2012).

-4.4 Vehicle design of crash opponents
+3.4 Vehicle design of crash opponents

-The new EU Regulation on type approval requirements for motor vehicles (EC 2019) makes Automatic Emergency Breaking (AEB) mandatory for cars and vans.
+The new EU Regulation on type approval requirements for motor vehicles (EC, 2019b) makes Automatic Emergency Breaking (AEB) mandatory for cars and vans as from 2024.
 Chauvel and colleagues (2013) estimate that the number of pedestrians killed could be reduced by 15% and the number of pedestrian injuries by 38% if all passenger cars were equipped with Automatic Emergency Breaking for Pedestrians (AEBP).

 Moreover, vulnerable road user detection and warnings on the front and side will be mandatory for busses and lorries, because these vehicles have large blind angles (EC 2019b).
 The problem with these systems is a relatively high rate of false alarms.
-Therefore, they must be combined them with improved vision from the driver's position (EC, 2019b).
-This can be realized with lowered windows that allow the driver to check visually when there is a warning (e.g., Edwards et al., 2018 for busses) or with artificial intelligence that can predict pedestrian behaviour (e.g., Ruf et al, 2019 for lorries).
+Therefore, they must be combined with improved vision from the driver's position (EC, 2019b).
+This can be realized with lowered windows that allow the driver to check visually when there is a warning (e.g., Edwards et al., 2018 for busses) or with artificial intelligence that can predict pedestrian behaviour (e.g., Ruf et al., 2019 for lorries).
+The vehicle mass determines the outcome of a

-For active protection systems for pedestrians like pop up bonnets and pedestrian airbags it is expected that these can reduce can severe pedestrian head injuries at speeds up to 60 km/h (Reed, 2017).
+For active protection systems for pedestrians, like pop up bonnets and pedestrian airbags, it is expected that these can reduce severe pedestrian head injuries at speeds up to 60 km/h (Reed, 2017).